felipe-stanham/Jira-API-Extractor/README.md

   - **NEW**: Open Epics sheet (always included)
   - Charts with visual analytics
   - **NEW**: Progress sheet with 7 progress visualization charts
+  - **NEW**: Time Tracking sheet with formatted tables for easy pivot analysis
 - **🎨 Visual Analytics**: Comprehensive charts in dedicated Charts sheet:
   - Issues by status (pie chart)
   - Issues by type (pie chart)